 I am teaching Introduction to Software Engineering (CSE360) this Summer.
 I have taught this course for a year –Summer 2017, Fall 2017, and Summer 2018.

-CSE360 has 37 lectures and includes the following topics: linear and iterative process models; evolutionary models; the unified process; agile methods; requirements; requirement specification; use cases; activity diagram and state machine diagrams; validating requirements; software requirement specification (SRS); requirement patterns; structure modeling; class diagrams; software design patterns (observer, singleton and decorator); software architecture; architecture patterns (MVC, layered, blackboard, and client/server); software metrics; tools for software measurements; software cost estimation; size and scale factors; cost factors; and, verification, validation, and testing.
-My slides for each lecture are available below:
+This course includes 34 lectures about the following topics: process models (linear, iterative and evolutionary); agile methods; requirements; requirement specification; use cases; UML diagrams; software requirement specification (SRS); structure modeling; class diagrams; software design patterns (observer, singleton and decorator); software architecture; architecture patterns (MVC, layered, blackboard, and client-server); software metrics; tools for software measurements; software cost estimation; size, scale, and cost factors; and, verification, validation, and testing.